manjeetsaggi/drupal-6-modules/int_meta/README.txt

  - Inherit?:      (Content-types only) Whether to inherit the default Metatags that are defined.
 Note that the default settings form must also be enabled.
+ - Teasers?:      DRUPAL 6 ONLY!
+Check this field to have your Metatags displayed when a node is rendered as a teaser as well.
+                  Otherwise, Metatags will only be shown on the full-page viewing of a node.
  - Manual/Static: You can specify metatags that you always want displayed by entering one tag per line in the form of "<name>|<value>".
                   If you have the Token module installed, you can use the